orb-lang/helm/doc/md/helm/sessionbuf.md

 -  session:        The Session object we are displaying and editing\.

+-  txtbufs:        Array of `Txtbuf`s for each line of the session\.

 -  resbuf:         `Resbuf` for displaying the results of the selected line\.

 -  selected\_index: The index of the line that is selected for editing